dan1oo/Cphy_SSM/README_inprogress.md

 ### Theoretical Background: State Space Models and S4

-Structured State Space Models (SSM) describe the dynamics of a hidden state evolving in time and producing an ouput.
+Structured State Space Models (SSM) describe the dynamics of a hidden state evolving in time and producing an output.
 The general form of a continuous-time SSM is:

 $$
 x'(t)=\mathbf{A}x(t)+\mathbf{B}u(t)